wpark95/SeePark/README.md

 # SeePark

-**SeePark** is an open source web application which utilizes image classification to translate parking signs for non-English speakers
+**SeePark** is an open source web application which utilizes image classification to translate traffic signs for non-English speakers

 ## Technologies